gridbugs/gridbugs.org/_posts/2019-05-08-nes-emulator-debugging.md

 The `Lda` instruction reads a value from memory into a CPU register called the "accumulator".
 The `Sta` instruction stores the accumulator in memory.
 This is part of a loop that transfers data from the "zero page" - the first 256 bytes of memory - into other parts of memory.
-The zero page is fast to access because most instructions have several addressing modes specifically for offsetting into the zero page.
+Most instructions have  special variant (e.g. `Lda(ZeroPageXIndexed)` which can only access the zero page, but take up less memory and execute faster.
 It seems that Mario Bros. uses the zero page for function arguments and return values, and other temporary intra-frame storage.
-The 0xB0 address read from above is, at other points in the execution, used to store the Y position of other characters.
+The `0xB0` address read from above is, at other points in the execution, used to store the Y position of other characters.
 For inter-frame storage of character data, address in `0x0300` - `0x0400` seem to be used.

 This code is probably transferring the result of some computation into longer-term memory.
-This indicates that the problem happened earlier, while the turtle's Y position was still within the zero page.
-To find details of what is done to the Y position while it's in 0x00B8, we could instrument the emulator to print whenever 0x2C is read from this address.
+This indicates that the problem happened earlier in the frame.
+To find details of what is done to the Y position while it's in `0x00B8`, we could instrument the emulator to print whenever `0x2C` is read from this new address.

 ```